Thank you for viewing our profile

 From Us to You

 First, we want you to know that we have been praying for you and your child since we started pursuing adoption.
-We acknowledge that we may not know how you're feeling right now.
+We acknowledge that we may not know how you’re feeling right now.
 But you are loved, cared for, and seen.
-If we are chosen to be adoptive parents, we will love this child as our own.
-Our families are excited for us and will wholeheartedly embrace this little one as well.
-But not just the child… YOU will be accepted and welcomed also.
-We are committed to staying in touch with our child's birth parents through letters, photos, texts, email, phone calls, and multiple visits over the years.
+Our families are excited for us and will wholeheartedly embrace this little one.
+But not just the child… YOU will be accepted and welcomed by us also.
+We are committed to staying in touch with our child’s birth parents (should they desire to do so) by sharing photos and updates through emails, phone calls, texts, online photo sharing, and the ability to see each other in person again through future visits as well.
 We are excited to get to know you and want to support the connection between you and your child.

 We want you to know that we truly enjoy doing life with each other.
-We have been married for just over two years and we often choose to do even simple tasks, like grocery shopping or washing dishes, together.
-Raising a child will be no different - we will do it together.
+We have been married since 2018 and we often choose to do even simple tasks, like running errands or washing dishes, together.
+Raising a child will be no different – we will do it together.
 We are partners in life and are able to talk about decisions together and encourage one another when the other is struggling.
 We complement each other well and often, a situation that throws one of us for a loop has the other one feeling confident to manage it smoothly.
 We hold one another up and hold each other in high esteem.
-We both enjoy learning, and parenting, especially through adoption, will be an opportunity for us to learn together.
+We both enjoy learning, and parenting (especially through adoption) will be an opportunity for us to learn together.

-Currently, we both work full-time however, once we are home with the baby, the plan is for Stephanie to transition to being a stay-at-home parent while Justin works.
-Justin's primary job is with a company located in Kansas, so he works mostly from home in Colorado (even before the pandemic started).
+Currently, we both work full-time; however, once we are home with the baby, the plan is for Stephanie to transition to being a stay-at-home parent while Justin works.
+Justin's primary job is with a company located in Kansas, so he works mostly from home.
 We believe it will be a gift for our family to experience having two parents who are located mostly at home during the day.
 We want our child to feel connected to both parents.

 We both had stable childhoods, where we were given freedom to just be kids and that is our hope for our future children.
 We want them to be able to learn through play, to have fun experiences, and to introduce them to responsibilities as they grow and become ready for them.
-We want to be able to take family vacations, allow them to experience different cultures and teach them how to value those differences.
-We want to encourage them to do well in their education, support their successes, encourage extracurricular activities, and help them explore different experiences in order to find what they love doing.
+We want to take family vacations, allow them to experience different cultures, and teach them how to value those differences.
+We will encourage them to do well in their education, support their successes, encourage extracurricular activities, and help them explore different experiences in order to find what they love doing.
 We want to have fun with them, play together, and enjoy who they are becoming.
 We will also teach them how to be responsible, thoughtful, and caring community members.